 How does SMBX make money?

 SMBX charges a 3.5% service fee of total capital raised, only fundraising is successful to the business.
-For example, if the business successfully raises $100k, SMBX charges $3,500 at close of the offer.
-They also have a $100 annual maintenance fee charged to the business until bond matures.
+For example, if the small business successfully raises $100k, SMBX charges $3,500 at the close of the offer.
+They also have a $100 annual maintenance fee charged to the business until the bond matures.

 Think eBay “buy now” or join in the auction and make bids.
 During an auction, investors can buy immediately at the lowest yield or bid within a pre-set range of yields.

 Auctions arrive at one offering yield.
 This is the figure at which the last available unit of bonds is sold.
 It’s the rate that investors will receive.